Read a Delta table

 info

-This sample uses Streamlit's st.cache_resource to cache the database connection across users, sessions, and reruns.
-Use Streamlit's caching decorators to implement a caching strategy that works for your use case.
+This sample uses Streamlit's st.cache_resource with a 1-hour TTL (time-to-live) to cache the database connection across users, sessions, and reruns.
+The cached connection will automatically expire after 1 hour, ensuring connections don't become stale.
+Use Streamlit's caching decorators and TTL parameter to implement a caching strategy that works for your use case.

 Resources